zhengjilai/Raft-based-Distributed-Lock/README.md

 - At least 3 remote machines are available and can communicate with each other.
 - All remote machines enables ssh no-passwd-login (PublicKeyAuthentication).
-- All remote machines can expose at least two ports (for node-to-node connection and clisrv connection).
+- All remote machines can expose at least two ports (for node-to-node connection and cli-srv connection).
-- Docker and docker-compose are available on remote machines.
+- Docker and docker-compose are both available on remote machines.

-All materials for local test are placed in `$PROJECT_DIR/experiments/distributed_tests`.
+All materials for distributed test are placed in `$PROJECT_DIR/experiments/distributed_tests`.

-To conduct distributed test, first revise the shell variables in config `$PROJECT_DIR/experiments/distributed_tests/distributed_deploy.sh`, including the following network information: p2p_address, p2p_port, clisrv_address, clisrv_port, etc..
+To conduct distributed test,
+first revise the shell variables in config `$PROJECT_DIR/experiments/distributed_tests/distributed_deploy.sh`, including the following network information: p2p_address, p2p_port, clisrv_address, clisrv_port, etc..
 Please refer to the shell script `distributed_deploy.sh` for more details.